20518 - CITIES, CULTURAL TOURISM AND URBAN LIFE

 - On the ad hoc web course reserve, provided by the Library

 The reading list is provided in the syllabus at the beginning of the course.
-It consists of textbooks.
+It includes selected chapters from two textbooks.